‘Inclusive’ Slough nursery impresses Ofsted

 “The strong relationships they build with families are making a real difference to children’s development.”

-If you are looking for a warm and nurturing nursery in Slough where children feel they belong and are supported to thrive, we’d love to welcome you to Partou Cherry Trees Day Nursery & Pre-school!
+If you’re looking for a nursery in Slough where every child is supported to thrive, make progress and feel valued as part of a highly inclusive environment, we’d love to welcome you to Partou Cherry Trees Day Nursery & Pre-school.

 Related news